bitovi/academy/src/ngrx/11-create-reducer/create-reducer.md

 ## P2: What You Need to Know

-Now that we have updated the Login State's shape by updating the `State` interface, we need to update its initial shape.
+Now that we have updated the Login State’s shape by updating the `State` interface, we need to update its initial shape.
 By default, we will set each member to `null`.
 Here is an example of doing that:

 @sourceref ./initial-value.ts
 @highlight 2, 3